PROFILE

 English.

-Kazakhstani business people are generally
+Kazakhstani business people are generally less

-less direct than American business people, and
+direct than American business people, and what

-the United States might take more in Kazakhstan,
+United States might take more in Kazakhstan,

 requiring patience and discipline on the part of